What is obsessive-compulsive disorder?

-OCD is usually a lifelong (chronic) condition, but Dr. Messina teaches you how to control your symptoms so they don’t rule your life.
+OCD is usually a lifelong (chronic) condition, but the providers at Dr. Messina & Associates teach you how to control your symptoms so they don’t rule your life.
 The two main treatments for OCD include medications and psychotherapy.
 The most effective treatment may involve a combination of both.

 You can ask your psychiatrist or primary care physician about the best type of medication for you.

-Dr. Messina and Sidney use a type of psychotherapy called cognitive behavioral therapy (CBT).
+The providers at Dr. Messina & Associates use a type of psychotherapy called cognitive behavioral therapy (CBT).
 They also use a type of CBT called exposure and response prevention (ERP), which helps you face your obsessions while refraining from the compulsion.

 This reduces your symptoms by desensitizing you to the anxiety-provoking nature of the obsession.

 To learn how you can take control of your life with OCD, call the office of Dr. Messina & Associates or book an appointment online today.